Gated Content: Is Your Content Worthy of Capturing Leads?

 "Through LinkedInProFinder, potential clients looking for marketers will request services they need.
 We'll send the relevant requests to you, and you can choose to respond with a lightweight proposal.
 Best of all, participation in the pilot is totally free."

 Suffice it to say, I was excited.
 I like LinkedIn...a lot.
-I do a tremendous amount of B2B digital marketing and felt that this could help our team connect with more companies looking for help with their digital marketing and help our existing client's ...
+I do a tremendous amount of B2B digital marketing and felt that this could help our team connect with more companies looking for help with their digital marketing and help our existing client's with their ...

 Posted in: General, Social Media by Online Marketing Team on May 6, 2016